metallb/metallb/design/vrf-announcement.md

 ## Summary

-The purpose of this enhancement is allow MetalLB to peer with external BGP peers using interfaces belonging to [Linux VRFs](https://www.kernel.org/doc/html/latest/networking/vrf.html), and to announce traffic from within VRFs.
+The purpose of this enhancement is allowed MetalLB to peer with external BGP peers using interfaces belonging to [Linux VRFs](https://www.kernel.org/doc/html/latest/networking/vrf.html), and to announce traffic from within VRFs.